runxel/GDL-playground/README.md

 #### Always init your vars
-All used variables in GDL _must_ be initialised.
-(It still does work if you don't, but Archicad will yell at you nonetheless)
+All used variables in GDL _must_ be initialized.
+(It still works if you don't most of the time, but Archicad will yell at you nonetheless)
 A good way to init your arrays is to use a `for` loop.
+This holds true especially for Strings.
+Basically GDL only knows two basic types, those are: Number, and String.
+Booleans are Numbers internally, too.
+Every new variable used is pre-initialized as a number.
+You will get type errors if you set a new string var inside a subroutine and try to use it in the main script later.

 #### All Relevant Stories correctly set up
 ```vb